AnthonyFuller/TonyTools/Documentation/libraries/hmlanguages.md

 Sequence containers are the one container that can house all other containers.

-They're actually quite simple, whatever order the containers are in are the order that they will be played.
+They're actually quite simple.
+Whatever order the containers are in, is the order that they will be played out.

 These will **always** be the root container.